Your health care provider will check your skin. They might touch the skin in different places to find the borders of the affected area.

 Preparing for your appointment

-You might start by seeing your family doctor.
-He or she may refer you to a nerve specialist (neurologist) or a doctor who specializes in treating chronic pain.
+You might start by seeing your family health care provider.
+They may refer you to a nerve specialist called a neurologist.
+Or they might suggest you see a doctor who specializes in treating long-term pain.

 Here's information to help you get ready for your appointment.